VirtwhoQE/virtwho-test/README.rst

 `virtwho-test`_ is focused on virt-who package testing based on the rhel lifecycle

 * Team Members: `Eko`_, `Coulson`_, `Yuefen`_
-* Supproted Hypervisors: libvirt, esx, rhvm, hyperv, xen, kubevirt and fake
+* Supproted Hypervisors: libvirt, esx, rhevm, hyperv, xen, kubevirt and fake
 * Supported Subscription Servers: rhsm, satellite, sam(deprecated)

 `virtwho.ini.sample`_ is provided as a sample to define attributes